Sapientia EMTE Jogtudományi Intézet

 The Association was established in 2021.
 The aims of the Association are to carries out comparative legal researches and prepares studies in the field of private law, public law, EU and international law, focusing on the Central European region, provides suggestions and opinions for the scientific community, international organizations and state bodies of the countries of the Central European region (especially for legislators and law enforcers) in particular with regard to the encouragement and development of the domestic and foreign application of certain legal institutions.

-The aims of the Academy are to manage large-scale research and training projects in Central European countries, addressing both legal professionals and young people interested in the field.
+The Academy's aim is to manage research and training projects in Central European countries, while reaching out to both legal scholars and young people interested in the field.

-In order to achieve its goals, CEA operates the Central European Professors' Network, organizes international scientific conferences and webinars, provides scientific publication opportunities, and creates and manages online professional interfaces.
+In order to achieve its objectives, it operates the Central European Professors' Network, organises international academic conferences and webinars, provides academic publication opportunities, and creates and manages online professional platforms.

-As a result of its activities, the Academy is confident that, in addition to improving the quality of domestic legislation, it will be able to create and support a widely acknowledged professional network involving Central European countries.
+As a result of its activities, the Academy hopes to contribute to the development of the quality of domestic legislation and to the creation and promotion of a widely recognised professional network in Central European countries.

 EPLO